Hmm, I think for larger girls a dress or skirt is always more flattering than pants of any sort. Clothes should fit well, not too tight or too loose.

 A dress that cinches in at the waist with a nice flared skirt is flattering on most body shapes and will probably cover a larger tummy if it isn’t too tight :) Look for 50s styled dresses.
 Full skirts, if worn on the waist (but not too high up) will cover your tummy.
 About shoes, don’t worry, you don’t have to wear heels to look girly :) How about a cute pair of black ballet flats?
 This will go with many outfits.

-For a bigger bust, I think V-necks are more flattering than any other type of neckline… anyway I can’t really think of much more advice at the moment (tired!), but I hope I helped you somewhat :) Good luck!posted about 4 years ago
+For a bigger bust, I think V-necks are more flattering than any other type of neckline… anyway I can’t really think of much more advice at the moment (tired!), but I hope I helped you somewhat :) Good luck!posted almost 5 years ago

 I think shadowplay’s advice is excellent.
 Also – if you’re afraid of heels, you might want to try platforms and wedges… they give you the height and elongate the leg, w/o being hard to walk in.
 Seriously, they’re way comfortable.